arve0/deep-reduce/README.md

 - `thisArg` Bound to reducer as `this`.

 ### Arguments for reducer function
-The reducer function are called with these arguments:
+The reducer function is called with these arguments:

 ```ts
 interface ReducerFunction {